 Eligibility for Services

-Disability Services serves qualified students with disabilities to ensure equal access to the university’s programs and services.
-A qualified student with a disability is a student with a disability, who meets the academic and technical standards required for admission or participation in the university’s education program and services.
-As defined in the Americans with Disabilities Act (ADA), and section 504 of the Rehabilitation Act of 1973, a person has a disability if he/she:
+Disability Services ensures equal access to George Mason University’s programs and services for qualified students with disabilities.
+A qualified student with a disability is a student with a disability who meets the academic and technical standards required for admission or participation in the university’s education program and services.
+As defined in the Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act of 1973, a person has a disability if he/she:

-- a physical or mental impairment that substantially limits one or more major life activities of such individual;
+- has a physical or mental impairment that substantially limits one or more major life activities of such individual;

-- a record of such impairment; or
+- has a record of such an impairment; or

-- being regarded as having such an impairment.
+- is regarded as having such an impairment.

-The documentation guidelines are based on the Association on Higher Education and Disabilities (AHEAD) description of quality disability documentation.
-For additional information please refer to our Documentation Guidelines.
+Documentation guidelines are based on the Association on Higher Education and Disabilities (AHEAD) description of quality disability documentation.
+For additional information please refer to our documentation guidelines.